 After a tiring week, it’s time to relax.
 Reflect on the achievement you have undertaken.
 In five days, you should have gone from idea to prototyped course design – no mean feat!
 Reflect upon your favourite moment of the process, and also on your worst.
 We would love to hear how you got on.
-You can email us about your own SPRINT experiences at email@example.com or tweet us them to @disrupt_learn using the hashtag #disruptedu.
+You can email us about your own SPRINT experiences at firstname.lastname@example.org or tweet them to us @disrupt_learn using the hashtag #disruptedu.

 Tools and Resources

 The facilitator guide to the CU SPRINT provides an overview of how to run a course design sprint.
 It acts as a reference point for facilitation throughout the process.